 - » Key resources and services

-Study of environment on Aboriginal resilience and child health (SEARCH)
+Study of Environment on Aboriginal Resilience and Child Health (SEARCH)

-The Study of environment on Aboriginal resilience and child health (SEARCH) is a major research program investigating the health and wellbeing of Aboriginal children living in urban communities in New South Wales.
 The research is a collaboration between the Coalition for Research to Improve Aboriginal Health (CRIAH) Steering Group (comprising the Aboriginal Health and Medical Research Council and the Sax Institute), the NSW Department of Health, the University of Sydney and Aboriginal Medical Services across New South Wales.

 - a cross sectional study of 800 families in urban and large regional centres